Medical expert of the article

 Who to contact?

-Treatment of the proteinuria
+Treatment proteinuria

-Treatment of proteinuria is based on the severity of the nephroprotective effect of most drugs (ACE inhibitors, angiotensin II receptor blockers, statins, calcium channel blockers), which is due precisely to their antiproteinuric effect.
+Treatment of proteinuria is based on the severity of the nephroprotective effect of most drugs (ACE inhibitors, angiotensin II receptor blockers, statins, calcium channel blockers), which is due to their antiproteinuric effect.

 Forecast